glam-lab/degender-the-web/DEVELOPMENT.md

 # Information for developers

 If you're a developer, you are welcome to submit a pull request.
-However, if you are not responding to an [existing issue](https://github.com/ProfJanetDavis/degender-the-web/issues), please [submit an issue](https://github.com/ProfJanetDavis/degender-the-web/issues/new) for discussion prior to implementation.
+However, if you are not responding to an [existing issue](https://github.com/ProfJanetDavis/degender-the-web/issues), please consider [submitting an issue](https://github.com/ProfJanetDavis/degender-the-web/issues/new) for discussion prior to implementation.

 Read about [trans-inclusive design](https://alistapart.com/article/trans-inclusive-design) before contributing.
 See the [wiki](https://github.com/ProfJanetDavis/degender-the-web/wiki) for additional technical and design notes.